RexxLA/rexx-repository/ARB/standards/work-in-progress/document/readme.md

 # Goals

 The goal is to have a new standard for the work on Rexx implementations.
-The standard should be a publication in the form of a printed book; web, electronic publishing and pdf are definite targets but the form of the standard is that of a traditions printed book and users, implementors and other interested parties should be able to buy a hardcopy book without high cost attached.
+The standard should be a publication in the form of a printed book; web, electronic publishing and pdf are definite targets but the form of the standard is that of a traditional printed book and users, implementors and other interested parties should be able to buy a hardcopy book without high cost attached.

 # Production